256018/Java_OOPS_Activity/Activity1/Readme.md

 Create setter and getter methods

-Create another class “CustomerMain”and write the main method to test the above class.
+Create another class “CustomerMain” and write the main method to test the above class.
 Use String.split().

 **Sample Input:**